vincehass/Advanced-Computational-Statistics-and-Functional-Programming/README.md

 <!-- badges: end -->

-The goal of fnpol is to provide functionalities for fast computation for the following methods: Fast fourrier methods, inverse generator simulation and polynomials series.
+The goal of fnpol is to provide functionalities for fast computation for the following methods: Fast fourrier methods, random variable generator and polynomials series.

 ### Author: Nadhir Hassen